jacqueline-lam/portfolio/NOTES.md

 TO DO
-- Add NavBar + set up Links
+- Fix NavBar + set up Links
-- change images to be hosted on backend (instead of google photos)
 - Design home page and draft A Little About Me page
-- fix bug when unselecting stack tag
+- Light/ Dark mode

 {/* <form onSubmit={this.handleOnSubmit}>
           <fieldset>